 - Tuck the tailbone under.
 Tuck the chin gently in towards the chest, lengthen the back of the neck.
 Look gently towards the tip of the nose or close your eyes.

-- Care is required for the lower back, aim to stretch both the abdominal area and the
+- Care is required for the lower back, aim to stretch both the abdominal area and the lower back, lengthening the spine away from your head.

 - If you like you can interlace the fingers behind your back and squeeze your palms together, straighten your elbows and wiggle your shoulders and shoulder blades towards each other, opening the front of your heart, create space through the chest.